 Under Graves’ leadership, the Institute’s staff and fellows have won numerous awards, including the Sigma Chi Delta Award for Magazine Investigative Reporting, the National Magazine Award, the George Polk Award and the James Aronson Award for Social Justice Journalism.

-A graduate of the University of Texas at Austin, Graves received her master’s degree from the University of Arizona, and this year was inducted into the School of Journalism’s Hall of Fame.
+A graduate of the University of Texas at Austin, Graves received her master’s degree from the University of Arizona, and in 2018 was inducted into the School of Journalism’s Hall of Fame.
 The School highlighted Graves’ pioneering work as an investigative reporter, editor and educator.
 She created new platforms for investigative journalism, and reported and edited groundbreaking stories that revealed abuses of government and corporate power.

 She has been a resident scholar at the Brandeis Women’s Studies Research Center and is an invited member of the International Consortium of Investigative Journalists.
 She chairs the selection committee for the I.F.
 Stone Medal for Journalistic Independence administered by the Nieman Foundation for Journalism at Harvard.

 The Carrie Chapman Catt Center for Women and Politics has sponsored this annual speaker series since fall 1996 through the generous support of donors.
 It was established in 1995 to honor the Iowa native and longtime political and civic leader.
 Mary Louise Smith – the first woman to chair the Republican National Committee – was a mentor, friend and role model to many in the world of politics and civic, government and community affairs.